Beyond Transcripts: A Renewed Perspective on Audio Chaptering

 \subsection{Multimodal LLMs}

 Finally, we evaluate MLLMs to assess whether instruction-following, \textit{general-purpose} models can perform the audio chaptering task.
-This setting is more challenging than the previously considered approaches, as it requires joint transcription, segmentation, and chapter title generation, whereas prior methods focus solely on segmentation.
+Unlike the previously considered approaches, which focus solely on segmentation, MLLMs can be prompted to jointly perform multiple subtasks end-to-end in a single pass.
+Our main setting requires joint transcription, segmentation, and chapter title generation.
+We investigate the following prompting strategies and adaptations.

-\paragraph{Zero-Shot.} We evaluate the models in a zero-shot setting, prompting them to produce a transcript alongside chapter boundaries and titles using tags.
+\paragraph{Zero-Shot.} We evaluate the models in a zero-shot setting, prompting them to transcribe alongside chapter boundaries and titles using tags.

 \paragraph{Chunking.} To mitigate limitations for long audio, we experiment with splitting the audio into 30 second segments, and for each, the model is provided with the audio chunk along with the textual output from previous chunks, and prompted to continue the transcript with chapter annotations.